 Good conduct shows respect for others.
 No student shall engage in any act, which disrespects, degrades, disgraces another person, gender or race by written, verbal, or physical gestures.
 Swearing, profanity, vulgar language, racial slurs, or sexually suggestive remarks are prohibited.
-(EMIS Code 18)
+Conduct of this type directed at a staff member, is cause for out-of-school suspension.
+(EMIS Code 18).